Streamlining OS Deployments

 Enter Ansible

 So, how does Ansible fit into the picture here?
 First, Ansible can be leveraged to inject the images created by Packer into your environment.
 What does this mean?
-Packer can export an image as a template directly into a vSphere environment, but that is not what we are working towards here.
+Packer can export an image as a template directly into a vSphere environment, but we are working towards something else.
 We want Packer only to export our image as an OVA, have Ansible import it into vSphere, and then convert it to a template.
-You may wonder why not just let Packer handle this process if it already supports it.
+Why not let Packer handle this process if it already supports it?
 I prefer Packer to do its job of generating the image, and that only.

 NOTE: Packer can be used to export your images directly as a template into vSphere, but some requirements must be met.